 Enjoy the beauty and bustle of Kuta tourism will make it difficult to imagine that Bali has a unique and complex culture since decades ago.
 Bali is the only Hindu-dominated isle of the thousands islands in the Indonesian archipelago.
-Millions of visitors come every year to watch and enjoy the charm of Balinese culture and art.
+Millions of visitors come every year to watch and enjoy the charm of Bali Traditional Culture and art.

 The end of the prehistoric era in Indonesia is marked by the arrival of the nation and Hindu influences.
 In the first centuries AD until approximately 1500, which is the disappearance of the Majapahit kingdom is the period of Hindu influence in Indonesia.
 Among the kings of Bali, which left many written statement also mentioned an idea of the composition of the government at the time were Udayana, Jayapangus, Jayasakti, and Children Wungsu.